DSamuelHodge/HR-RPPG-Swift/Research/Single_lead_ECG_from_vPPG.md

 - Standard metrics for evaluating the accuracy of the synthesized ECG signals can be calculated using libraries like SciPy or NumPy.
 These libraries can be integrated into the iOS app using Swift or Objective-C.

-In summary, the iOS SDK and CoreML can be effectively utilized for various stages of the single-lead ECG synthesis from video-PPG pipeline, including data acquisition, preprocessing, PR and PV extraction, and ECG synthesis.
+The iOS SDK and CoreML can be effectively utilized for various stages of the single-lead ECG synthesis from video-PPG pipeline, including data acquisition, preprocessing, PR and PV extraction, and ECG synthesis.
 These tools provide a powerful combination for developing mobile applications that can monitor cardiovascular health in a non-invasive and continuous manner.

 **P2E-Net**
-Listed steps to training the P2E-Net using CoreML, based on the instructions from the Single-lead ECG synthesis from video-PPG:
+Listed are steps to training the P2E-Net using CoreML, based on the instructions from the Single-lead ECG synthesis from video-PPG:

 **Data Preparation**: